ViFLara/GFT-START-2-BootcampJava/README.md

+# Digital Innovation One:
-# GFT START #2 BootcampJava - Learning Object Orientation (Digital Innovation One)
+# GFT-START-2-JavaBootcamp - Learning Object Orientation

  Java project that explores the pillars of Object Orientation (OO) in practice.